Summary - Statement No. 87

 Effective Date and Transition

-The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.
+The requirements of this Statement are effective for fiscal years beginning after December 15, 2019 [June 15, 2021], and all reporting periods thereafter.
 Earlier application is encouraged.

 Leases should be recognized and measured using the facts and circumstances that exist at the beginning of the period of implementation (or, if applied to earlier periods, the beginning of the earliest period restated).
 However, lessors should not restate the assets underlying their existing sales-type or direct financing leases.
 Any residual assets for those leases become the carrying values of the underlying assets.